sequenceiq/blog-test/source/_posts/2014-11-03-yarn-timeline-service-tez.markdown

 Please note, that the blueprint here only contains those configuration entries that differ from the defaults; the assumption is that the other defaults are similar to those described in the documentation.
 It's always possible to override any of the defaults by adding them to the blueprint, or using the Ambari UI.

-# Create the YARN cluster with the ambari-shell
+# Create the YARN cluster with ambari-shell

 Now it's time to provision our cluster with YARN, TEZ and the Timeline Server enabled.
 For this let's start the `ambari-shell`, which, surprisingly runs in a docker container as well.